live-keys/livekeys/plugins/lcvcore/doc/plugin-lcvcore.md

 {qmlMethod:setValuesFromIntListAt(list values, int index))

-Assigns only the index specified values from the given list.
+Assigns values from the given list only at the specified index.

 {qmlType:ColorHistogram}
 {qmlInherits:external.QtQuick#Item}